readyready15728/misc/awakemud-notes.md

 * There is an ATM on Cyber Strip in Little Chiba.
 * Guns 'n' Moses in Lysleul sells Colt Rangemaster hunting rifles.
 * Voyeur Camera Supply in Lysleul Plaza sells surveillance equipment.
-* The Sharper Image outlet in Lysleul Plaza sells radios, phones (including ECM scramblers), pocket secretaries and bug scanners.
+* The Sharper Image outlet in Lysleul Plaza (look in the northeast) sells radios, phones (including ECM scramblers), pocket secretaries and bug scanners.
 * The SecureTech outlet in Lysleul sells armor suitable for covert use.
 * Hermes' Library on the ground floor of Moonlight Mall in Redmond practices Negotiation.